 |*MUST BE A CURRENT AFS MEMBER TO BE CERTIFIED|

 The Board of Professional Certification is composed of 15 Certified Fishery Professionals who represent all the Divisions and volunteer their time to review applications.
 The Board is composed of 3 subcommittees: Experience, Education and Professional Experience.
 Applications are screened for completeness by AFS Educational Program Coordinator.
 Complete applications are sent out for review quarterly.
 Once the committees receive the applications it takes about a month to finish the review.
-Depending on the timing of your submission it may take up to 3 months to learn the outcome.
+Depending on the timing of your submission it takes about 4-6 weeks to learn your results from the date of the application deadline.

 For more detailed information about the Professional Certification program and the application process, please refer to Frequently Asked Questions about Certification or download the AFS Professional Certification program 101 slideshow.